guysoft/electricsheep-hd-client/README.md

 - GPU rendering with CUDA is planned but this need more investigation

 ## Getting started
-Theres might so be something more to get it running.
-If anything goes wrong let me know

 ### Debian / Ubuntu / ...
 <pre>
 git clone https://github.com/kochd/electricsheep-hd-client.git && cd electricsheep-hd-client